bull-sec/inq28/_posts/2024-04-22-grim-darkness.md

 tags: ["grimdark", "inq28"]
 ---

-"In the grim darkness of the 41st Millenium, there is only war"
+"In the grim darkness of the 41st Millennium, there is only war"